remotely-save/remotely-save/README.md

   - The plugin is tested successfully under python package [`wsgidav` (version 4.0)](https://github.com/mar10/wsgidav).
 See [this issue](https://github.com/mar10/wsgidav/issues/239) for some details.
 - Your data would be synced to a `${vaultName}` sub folder on your webdav server.
 - Password-based end-to-end encryption is also supported.
 But please be aware that **the vault name itself is not encrypted**.

+## Scheduled Auto Sync

+- You can configure auto syncing every N minutes in settings.
+- In auto sync mode, if any error occurs, the plugin would **fail silently**.
+- Auto sync only works when Obsidian is being opened.
+It's **technically impossible** to auto sync while Obsidian is in background, because the plugin just works in the browser environment provided by Obsidian.

 ## Import And Export Not-Oauth2 Plugin Settings By QR Code